Ramo-11/Assembly_Compiler/README.txt

     There are currently 5 levels that the program has.
     The user can't view an answer to a problem they haven't attempted and can't submit it either.

-The program has 2 can handle two types or errors:
+The program can handle two types or errors:
     Syntax errors and logical errors.

 There is a lot of room for improvement, such as addding more commands or adding more levels.

 *********************************************************************************************

+Discription to run the program:

+The Makefile makes the compiling and running processes very easy.
+Make sure you have g++ and make installed. then all you need to do is:
+"make clean" then "make" then "make run" without the quotations marks.